 Opportunity Analysis sample for Power BI: Take a tour

-The Sales Manager relies on 2 measures of revenue:
+The Sales Manager relies on two measures of revenue:

 - Revenue – this is a salesperson’s estimate of what he believes the revenue will be.